Panasonic G10 vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G10 does not offer wifi capability.
+In contrast, the G10 does not provide wifi capability.

 Both the G10 and the A7R II have been discontinued, but can regularly be found used on eBay.
 The G10 was replaced by the Panasonic G3, while the A7R II was followed by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G10 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Panasonic G10 better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.